Trinidude338/games/README.md

-# I'm cheating by using python
+# Games written using the curses library
-But here are some games I've made out of boredom
+Here are some games I've made out of boredom